Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Convergence theory for RCAR

 and there exists a uniform constant $\beta_c \in (0,1)$ so that

-\end{enumerate} \end{assumptions} Unlike the assumptions on $\Psi$, our assumptions on $\mcl K_\beta$ do not have an analogue in \cite{hairer2014spectral} since our class of algorithms is considerably more general than pCN.
-The most consequential of these differences is that we need to be able to couple $\mc K_\beta \delta_u$ and $\mc K_\beta \delta_v$ such that they contract in one step in $\|\cdot \|$.
-This contractive property is important for handling several technical difficulties that arise in proving the $d$-contraction and $d$-smallness conditions in the weak Harris' theorem.
-In the pCN algorithm, $\mc K_\beta(u,\cdot) = \delta(\beta u)$ is just a delta measure at $\beta u$ for $\beta < 1$, so this coupling is trivial, but for more general RCAR algorithms, this condition is more delicate.
-Let us check that the kernel $\mcl K_\beta$ of Example~\ref{SSL-example} satisfies the above assumptions. \begin{expl}[Continued] Recall the kernel $\mcl K_\beta$ given by
+\end{enumerate} \end{assumptions} Unlike the assumptions on $\Psi$, our assumptions on $\K$ do not have an analogue in \cite{hairer2014spectral} since our class of algorithms is considerably more general than pCN.
+Assumption~\ref{assumptions-on-K-beta}(a) requires $\K(u, \cdot)$ to behave like a random linear operator (matrix) that shrinks and possibly rotates the vector $u$.
+Assumption~\ref{assumptions-on-K-beta}(b) ensures that $\K(u, \cdot)$ dedicates positive probability mass to a neighborhood of a point $\beta_0 u$ for some $\beta_0 < 1$; ensuring that $\zeta_u$ can get sufficiently close to $\beta_0 u$.
+Assumption~\ref{assumptions-on-K-beta}(c) is perhaps the most consequential due to the fact that our technical arguments rely on couplings between measures $\K \delta_u$ and $\K \delta_v$ such that they contract in one step.
+This contractive property is important for handling several technical difficulties that arise in proving the $d$-contraction and $d$-smallness conditions in the weak Harris' theorem (Proposition~\ref{thm:weak-harris}).
+In the pCN algorithm, $\mc K_\beta(u,\cdot) = \delta_{\beta u}$ is just a delta measure at $\beta u$ for $\beta < 1$, so the existence of this coupling is trivial, unlike the RCAR algorithm in general.
+Let us return to Example~\ref{SSL-example} and verify that Assumptions~\ref{assumptions-on-Phi} and \ref{assumptions-on-K-beta} hold for the RCAR algorithm presented in that example.